section-engineering-education/engineering-education/content/articles/using-multiple-ssh-keys-for-multiple-github-accounts/index.md

 ![Generating a files list](/engineering-education/using-multiple-ssh-keys-for-multiple-github-accounts/ls-ssh.jpg)

 #### Adding a new SSH key to your GitHub account
-Now that we have the SSH keys, let us link them with the Github account.
+Now that we have the SSH keys let us link them with the Github account.
 To obtain the SSH key execute this command:

 `cat id_rsa_personal.pub`